 The National Pioneer Women’s Hall of Fame was founded by Molly Clark of Old Andado Station, which lies approximately 330 kilometres south-east of Alice Springs.
 After visiting the Stockman’s Hall of Fame in Longreach, Queensland, Molly felt there ought to be an equivalent establishment celebrating women of the outback, and sought support to create one.

-On 2 February 1993, a public meeting was called by Molly Clark and supporters in Alice Springs, at which Molly outlined the aims and objectives of the proposed women’s museum:
+On 2 February 1993, Molly and her supporters called a public meeting in Alice Springs, where Molly outlined the aims and objectives of the proposed women’s museum:

-“That a future Pioneer Women’s Hall of Fame be located in Alice Springs to commemorate and acknowledge the contribution made by women in outback Australia…
+“That a future Pioneer Women’s Hall of Fame be located in Alice Springs to commemorate and acknowledge the contribution made by women in outback Australia…”

 These objectives were further articulated in the first meeting under the newly established committee, held in Alice Springs on 17 February 1993: